 Other locations of interest to visiting productions include Kisumu Impala Sanctuary, Kisumu Main Market, Dunga village, Ndere Island National Park, Ruma National Park, Mt Elgon National Park, Kakamega Forest National Reserve, Saiwa Swamp National Park, and Kit Mikayi which featured in Lupita Ny’ongo’s Vogue USA shoot.

 Maasai Mara National Reserve is home to the red-cloaked Maasai people, the ancestral inhabitants of the region.
-Each year from July to October the Great Migration takes place with thousands of wildebeest, zebra, and Thomson’s gazelle travelling to and from the Serengeti National Park in Tanzania.
+Each year from July to October, the Great Migration takes place with thousands of wildebeest, zebra, and Thomson’s gazelle traveling to and from the Serengeti National Park in Tanzania.
 Lions, leopards, and cheetahs lie in wait.